vivaria/edisonrul.ing/README.md

 ## BEAST OF THE PHARAOH

-*   "Beast of the Pharaoh's" effect targets 1 Level 4 or lower Zombie-Type monster in your Graveyard.
+*   "Beast of the Pharaoh"'s effect targets 1 Level 4 or lower Zombie-Type monster in your Graveyard.

 ## BEAST SOUL SWAP